helpbuttons/hb-docs/docs/English/concepts.md

 - **Button conversation**: opened from a specific button, it creates a one-to-one private chat between the user and the button's creator.
 Invisible to everyone else.
 - **Community forum**: a single group Activity Conversation open to all members of the Network.
-- **Admin forum**: a group Activity Conversation restricted to the Network's administrators.
+- **Coordinator forum**: a group Activity Conversation restricted to the Network's coordinators.

 ---